-Marcene is a National and New York City Chapter Member of Women’s Caucus for Art.
+Marcene is on the New York Chapter Leadership Team, and a national member of Women’s Caucus for Art.
 WCA is an NGO (non-governmental organization) of the United Nations, actively supporting the UN Millennium Goals.
 WCA utilizes art as the universal language to engage artists, NGOS, and civil society on a broad range of issues such as gender equity and environmental sustainability.

 The mission of the Women’s Caucus for Art is to create community through art, education, and social activism.
 WCA is committed to recognizing the contribution of women in the arts; providing women with leadership opportunities and professional development; expanding networking and exhibition opportunities for women; supporting local, national and global art activism; and advocating for equity in the arts for all.

 As a founding member of the Feminist Art Project, WCA is part of a collaborative national initiative celebrating the Feminist Art Movement and the aesthetic, intellectual and political impact of women on the visual arts, art history, and art practice, past and present.

 Under development.
 Spirit Guide arts designed and inspired by fiber artist Dorie Sheridan to promote wellness.

 Rostered with Southern Alleghenies Museum of Art, Marcene has facilitated dozens of residencies in the United States, and now paints for part of the year in self-directed residencies in France, and in Italy, and hosts Windscape Artventures fine arts residencies in the US Northeast region.